Experience is Key in Truck Accident Cases

 Every experienced truck accident lawyer has seen first-hand the pain and tragedy that truck accidents cause.
 Given their size and weight, tractor-trailers and other large commercial vehicles typically cause greater damage and more severe injuries when they collide with smaller passenger vehicles.
 The Federal Motor Carrier Safety Administration estimates that between 140,000-150,000, people are injured in accidents involving commercial vehicles every year in the U.S. Many of these injuries are debilitating and lead to lifelong hardship for survivors and their families.

-Beasley Allen settles case against two trucking companies
+Beasley Allen Law Firm has filed a lawsuit against two trucking companies and a truck…